 The Download CSV functionality allows you to generate and download a CSV report that includes all the information in Standard or Verbose mode corresponding to each view.

-The Privileges & App Control - Privileged Access Management view displays all the information collected by HEIMDAL Agent that is running on the endpoints in your organization.
-The collected information refers to the elevation requests, the processes that are running during the elevations, and the Zero-Trust processes that are executed in your environment.
-On the top, you see a statistic regarding the number of Pending Requests, and the number of used Admin Rights.
+The Privileges & App Control - Privilege Elevation and Delegation Management view displays all the information collected by the HEIMDAL Agent that is running on the endpoints in your organization.
+The collected information refers to the elevation requests, the processes that are running during the elevations, the Zero-Trust processes that are executed in your environment, and the Primary User Management.

-The collected information is placed in the following views: Pending Approvals, History, Most Escalated Process, Most Escalating Hostname, Compliance, and Zero - Trust Execution Protection.
+The collected information is placed in the following views: Pending Approvals, History, Most Escalated Process, Most Escalating Hostname, Compliance, and Zero-Trust Execution Protection.

-This view displays a table with the elevated/de-elevated requests and the following details: Hostname, Username, Duration, Start Time, Reason Given, Action, and Executed Process(es). - Most Escalated Process
+This view displays a table with the elevated/de-elevated requests and the following details: Hostname, Username, Start Time, End Time (an info bubble with the number of extensions is displayed when an elevated session has been extended), Reason Given, Action, Executed Process(es), Handled By.

-This view displays a table with the number of escalating hostnames and the following details: Hostname, Username, and Total Number of Elevations. - Compliance
+This view displays a table with the number of escalating hostnames and the following details: Hostname, Username, and Total Number of Elevations. -

 This view displays a table with the processes (non-signed executable files) intercepted by the Zero-Trust Execution Protection engine and the following details: Hostname, Username, Process Name, MD5 Hash, Timestamp, and Status.
 Clicking the 3-dot button will give you the option to search the file hash on VirusTotal or to Copy the file path to the Clipboard.
+The status of detection can be: Unknown (intercepted by ZTEP and not found in our database; files that are whitelisted globally by the Heimdal Support Team propagate to the endpoints after 3 days since the whitelist), Allowed (intercepted by ZTEP, but whitelisted in our database).
+The data in this view gets updated in real time.

 Selecting a file from the list allows you to add it to the exclusion list or upload it to the storage.